brillout/wildcard-api/docs/rpc.draft.md

 ### Conclusion

-We have seen that the prerequisite for using RPC is a hand-in-hand development of the API provider (usually developed by the backend team) and the API consumer (the frontend).

-Given such hand-in-hand development, RPC is not only increadibly simple but also super powerful as it allows the frontend team to use any SQL/ORM query to retrieve/mutate data.

-RPC excels for quickly writing prototypes while REST/GraphQL excels for APIs consumed by third parties.
+We have seen that the fundamental difference between RPC and REST/GraphQL is that RPC is schmelass where as REST/GraphQL uses a schema that effectively acts as a rigid long-term contract between frontend and backend.

+Such rigid long-term contract is required for APIs consumed by hundreds or more third parties, and can beneficial in enabling a large frontend team and a large backend team to work independently of each other.

+For small teams,
+and most notably when prototyping, a hand-in-hand frontend and backend developmenet with RPC is simpler, faster, and more flexible.

+Given a hand-in-hand frontend and backend development, an RPC API is simpler and more powerful than REST/GraphQL.